Subject access requests

-You have the right to get a copy of the personal information that is held about you as a patient or your child.
-This is known as a subject access request and you must make this request in writing by completing an application form and sending to:
+You have the right to receive a copy of the personal information that is held about you as a patient or your child.
+This is known as a subject access request.

 Access to Health Records Department